natcap/invest.users-guide/source/input_types.rst

 text
 ----
+Freeform text.
+InVEST accepts any Unicode character.
+For best results, use Unicode character sets for non-Latin alphabets.

 .. _option:

 option
 ------
 A choice from a fixed set of options.
+Options are usually displayed as a dropdown menu.
+Some CSV inputs have columns that must contain values from a fixed set of options.
+In that case, be sure to enter the options exactly as they are written.

 .. _truefalse:

 true/false
 ----------
+True/false inputs are usually displayed as a checkbox.
+Some CSV inputs have true/false columns.
+In that case, the model's documentation will explain exactly how to enter the values (``TRUE`` or ``FALSE``, ``1`` or ``0``, etc.)

-.. _CSV:
+.. _csv:

 CSV
 ---